OSHA Fall Protection: Requirements and Training

 Reducing the Risk of Falls on the Same Level

-Injury-causing falls often occur on at ground level--of the 697 fall-related fatalities in 2016, 134 occured on the same level.
+Injury-causing falls often occur on at ground level--of the 697 fall-related fatalities in 2016, 134 occurred on the same level.
 To reduce the risk of same-level falls, workplaces should:

 - Reduce wetness in slippery areas